SCHEDULED COLORADO-BASED WORKSHOPS

 HOW TO REGISTER.
-You can download the Natural Transitions Workshop Registration Form 2014, fill it out, and mail a check for $85 to Natural Transitions, 3980 N. Broadway, Suite#103-171, Boulder, CO 80304.
-You can also pay via the paypal button below for a $5 extra fee to cover credit card processing costs.
-So please, SEND US A CHECK, if possible.
-They’re much preferred.
+You can download the Natural Transitions Workshop Registration Form fill it out, and mail a check for $85 to Sue Mackey, Natural Transitions Workshop 171 Salina Street, Lafayette, CO 80026.
+You can also pay via the paypal button below (with a $5 online service fee).

 Susan’s heart lies in supporting people at end-of-life.
 She has served by volunteering with elders as a caregiver, as a Family Hospice volunteer, and as a Natural Transitions board member and Educator.